-Add an heirloom to your bouquet or dress.
+Add an Heirloom to Your Bouquet or Dress

-Adorn your bouquet or its ribbons with a locket, photo pin, handkerchief or other small but sentimental trinket that once belonged to your loved one.
+Adorn your bouquet or its ribbons with a locket, photo pin, handkerchief or another small but sentimental trinket that once belonged to your loved one.
 "I myself pinned my grandmother's initialed handkerchief to the lining of my gown," says Erica Taylor, partner at Tinsel & Twine Event Design Studio in New York City.

-Share a favorite pastime or memory.
+Share a Favorite Pastime or Memory

 "Seeing some of their favorite things will bring a smile to your face, but also gives your guests the opportunity to learn more about your loved one," says Jaclyn Fisher, owner of Philadelphia-based Two Little Birds Planning.
 Incorporate loved ones' favorite candies into your favors, or go the extra mile with an activity that brings them to mind.
 "Feature a special toasting station with Grandpa's favorite bourbon and cigars," she suggests.

 "On our guestbook table, we created an installation of framed photos of all of our grandparents and both sets of parents pictured on their wedding days," says Taylor.
 "This is a great, joyous way to honor family members—both living and deceased."

-Incorporate a special flower.
+Incorporate a Special Flower

 "Add a rosemary sprig to the boutonnieres or place setting because they remind you of summer days spend in Granny's greenhouse—rosemary also symbolizes remembrance—or include your grandmother's favorite flower in your bouquet," suggests Fisher.

-Play a song.
+Play a Song

 Pick a tune that meant something to your loved one, or reminds you of him or her.
 One former groom honored his late mother by walking the processional to a Beatles song, says Kaneko.